Laser Spine Institute treatment options for a ruptured disc

 At Laser Spine Institute, we have many treatment options for a patient with a ruptured disc.
-Depending on the individual’s specific prognosis, we may approach surgery in several different ways, but regardless of the procedure used, our patients can rest assured that they will go home or back to their hotel the same day as surgery.
+Depending on the specific diagnosis, we may approach surgery in several different ways, but all of our procedures are performed on an outpatient basis.
 That’s because our board-certified surgeons+ take a muscle-sparing approach that requires a smaller incision compared to traditional open spine surgery.

 - Discectomy — the removal of part of a ruptured disc

-- Laminotomy or foraminotomy – the widening of space in the spinal canal or foraminal canals to alleviate nerve compression
+- Laminotomy — the widening of space in the spinal canal to relieve nerve compression

 - Minimally invasive stabilization — the removal of a damaged disc and subsequent stabilization of a spinal segment in the most advanced cases

-The appeal to the procedures that we offer at Laser Spine Institute is they are designed to be as minimally invasive as possible.
-We require very small initial incisions and push muscle tissue aside rather than cutting it, which limits the risks for postsurgical complications like infection and muscle damage.
-To learn more about how we might be able to address your ruptured disc, contact us and request a review of your recent MRI.
+The appeal of the procedures that we offer at Laser Spine Institute is that they are designed to be minimally invasive.
+We require a very small incision, often less than 1 inch, and push muscle tissue aside rather than cutting it, which limits the risks for postsurgical complications like infection and muscle damage.
+To learn more about how we might be able to address your ruptured disc, contact us today.